Mooven to the US

 But why are we in perpetual gridlock now?

 Good question.
 The industry has run successfully for a long time so what has changed?
 Back to the future After the Great Depression and World War II we entered the golden years of expansion and automobiles.
-Our cities expanded, many of our major infrastructure projects like the Sydney Harbour Bridge and the American Interstate network were built.
+Our cities expanded, and many of our major infrastructure projects like the Sydney Harbour Bridge and the American Interstate network were built.
 Suburbs and the car flourished.

 This initial success eventually led to failure Our cities became congested.
 Spending hours in traffic going to work became ‘normal’.
 Our vision of an ideal future city has now changed, with a desire to both reintroduce and expand our use of public transit, covering light rail, trams, cycling and walking infrastructure.
 The problem is, the process of reshaping a city that is already bursting at the seams is hard, messy and disruptive.
 Surely we can just work harder?